Anastasia-Student/Cryptography/BigNumbers/README.md

 It's important to note that the library is designed to work with unsigned fixed-length integers in little-endian format since it was developed for cryptographic purposes.

+The program does not require installation of any additional libraries inasmuch as the implementation is done from the ground up.

 ## Examples